ASHLEY THE MAKER installation artist

 Working with my hands and solving the mechanics of installation art pieces is incredibly fulfilling.
 I work with a variety of materials, though my favorites are elements from nature.
 I consider myself a multi-disciplinary artist because I engage in many art practices – sculpting, painting, photography, film, design, music, and even artisanal bread baking.
 As a maker, I draw from each of these things and I believe the work is affected by that perspective.

 I began my art installation company DUOFAB in 2014.
-I’ve created work for companies including Anthropologie, Marriott, and Whole Foods along with many local restaurants and establishments down the Florida’s South East.
+I’ve created work for companies including Anthropologie, Marriott, and Whole Foods along with many local restaurants and establishments down the Florida’s South East coast.
 I create custom artwork for commercial spaces, public art and the film industry.

 I became a first-time filmmaker when I began work on a feature length documentary film, Jojo’s Circus, at the end of 2018.
 The documentary probes into the lives of a family on a sailing trip halfway around the world.
 It is a synthesis of candid interviews, family footage and animated illustrations.